42trustokerezi/cola-manufacturing-downtime-analysis/README.md

 ### 3. Calculate downtime by operator & factor:
   calculate the total downtime by operator for each of the main factors.

+## Processes
+### Calculate line efficiency:
+. in order to know the production time for each product, a new column "Batch time" was created in the Line productivity tab capturing the difference between "Start time" and "End time".
+.